nasraf/GetandCleanData/README.md

     5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-- -tidydata.txt': output contain the data of step 5 listed-above
+- -tidydata.txt': output contain the data of step 5 listed-above.
+It contains the following varibales: